[Updated post from September 15, 2021]

-In sum, merchants will need to make free shipping work for them by creating a strategy that enhances customer satisfaction while minimizing the impact on their bottom line.
+In sum, merchants will need to make free holiday shipping work for them by designing a strategy that enhances customer satisfaction and average order values, while also minimizing the impact on their bottom line.

 But is this really possible?
+Yes!

 According to a holiday survey by Shopkick, a whopping 94% of customers said that free shipping was the perk they wanted most when shopping online this holiday season, followed closely by fast shipping (60%) while in-store pickup (BOPIS) and “Buy Now, Pay Later” come in much further behind at 19%.

 With many customers still watching their wallets this year, it’s hardly surprising that free shipping is the biggest drawback for those either unwilling or unable to visit stores.
 But with shipping growing more costly, offering free shipping during the holiday season is a bigger commitment than ever before – albeit one with big rewards attached.

 Here’s what merchants need to consider to create a free shipping strategy that maximizes profitability this holiday season:

 This one is pretty obvious.
 By offering free shipping during the holidays, you’re going to experience higher conversion rates than if you didn’t.

 According to the Q2 2021 Consumer Trends Report by Jungle Scout, 66% of consumers now expect retailers to offer free shipping on all orders, while a further 80% expect a free shipping threshold to exist.
 Moreover, 61% of online shoppers say they are more likely to buy additional products if a free shipping option is made available.